communitiesuk/funding-service-requests-for-comments/adr/2025-02-18-govuk-frontend-and-asset-bundling.md

 Using the Node packages ecosystem would allow us to install a modern version of dart sass and directly create a dependency on the design system npm package (`govuk-frontend`).

-This direct dependency can then be kept up to date by our version management process (currentl `renovate`) and prompt us to upgrade when we need to.
+This direct dependency can then be kept up to date by our version management process (currently `renovate`) and prompt us to upgrade when we need to.

 Building from the SCSS and JavaScript allows us to safely extend the design system while keeping up to date with changes, and should reduce the amount of custom styles and code we need to write.